What is a Financial Advisor?

 In Canada, compensation ranges are very wide for financial advisors, with base salaries starting at low at $30,000 and going up to over $100,000.

-Most financial advisors are also compensated with bonuses, which are lump sums that are paid out if certain performance objectives are reached.
-Some advisors are also compensated on a commission basis if they invest their client’s money in certain specific managed funds.
+Most financial advisors are also compensated with bonuses paid out if certain performance objectives are reached.
+Some advisors are also compensated on a commission basis if they invest their client’s money in certain managed funds.
 As with many other finance-related professions, relevant experience is rewarded.
-It means that managers who have been practicing for many years are often the ones who end up at the higher end of the income spectrum.
+This means that managers who have been practicing for many years are typically the ones who end up at the higher end of the income spectrum.

 The Future of Financial Advising

 As technology continues to progress, there’s been an increasing number of “robo-advisors” that are being used by companies.
-Robo-advisors are automated programs that interpret user information using advanced algorithms and create investment portfolios geared towards the clients’ specific financial goals.
+Robo-advisors are automated programs that interpret user information using advanced algorithms and create investment portfolios geared toward the client’s specific financial goals.

 Such programs automate the process of collecting and interpreting information, meaning that they can complete the job of a financial advisor in a fraction of the time and at a fraction of the cost.
 Robo-advisors can constitute a real threat to financial advisors if technology continues to progress and algorithms become increasingly accurate.